IFC Viewer for SharePoint architecture and data protection

 The complete data sovereignty over IFC and project data always remains with the customer.

-4. Transmission of Technical Metadata to Flinker
+4. Transmission of technical metadata to Flinker

 Transmitted metadata